 Written by Karen Gellender Friday, 20 May 2011 00:00

-Many residents at the May 9 legislative redistricting hearing stated that the Republican-controlled county legislature was moving ahead with the proposed redistricting plan far too quickly; apparently, they were not alone in that view.
+Many residents at the May 9 legislative redistricting hearing stated that the Republican-controlled Nassau County Legislature was moving ahead with the proposed redistricting plan far too quickly; apparently, they were not alone in that view.

 New York State Supreme Court Justice Steven M. Jaeger issued a temporary restraining order against the county legislature on May 12, barring them from implementing the plan until the next court hearing on Thursday, May 26; originally, the item was set to go to a vote on Monday, May 16.